-Carotid bypass surgery doesn't help cognitive performance after strokeFebruary 11th, 2013 in Cardiology /
+Carotid bypass surgery doesn't help cognitive performance after strokeFebruary 11, 2013 in Medicine & Health / Cardiology

 Surgery to bypass a blocked carotid artery in order to restore adequate blood flow to the brain does not improve cognitive performance in patients who've had a stroke or mini-stroke (TIA), according to research presented at the American Stroke Association's International Stroke Conference 2013.

 "When patients receive the best medical therapy – including statins for cholesterol and medications to control diabetes and high blood pressure – cognitive improvement is no different when bypass surgery is added to medical therapy," said Randolph S. Marshall, M.D., M.S., lead author of the study and Elizabeth K. Harris Professor of Neurology and chief of the stroke division at the Neurological Institute of New York at Columbia University Medical Center.

 In extracranial-intracranial (EC-IC) bypass, the surgeon connects a scalp artery outside the skull to a brain artery inside the skull through a small hole, bypassing the blocked carotid artery so more blood can flow to the brain.
 An earlier part of the study, the Carotid Occlusion Surgery Study (COSS), evaluated EC-IC in patients with a completely blocked carotid artery but measured a different outcome.
 COSS was stopped in 2010 after an interim analysis revealed that patients who underwent bypass had no fewer strokes than those on medical therapy alone.